okv/nlevel/README.md

 nlevel - node.js odm for leveldb.
 It is built on top of [levelup](https://github.com/rvagg/node-levelup).
-The main ideas are to split db on sections (like collections in mongodb) and provide additional operations for this sections including manipulation with sets of objects.
+The main ideas are to split db on sections (like collections in mongodb) and provide additional operations for this sections including manipulations with set of objects.

 ## Installation